 And I'm sure that the thought in my head when I didn’t EQ it was, 'Well, I'll always come back to it if I have to.'
 As it turned out, I didn't have to.

-With we look at the snare, it's very much the same type of thing.
+If we look at the snare, it's very much the same type of thing.

 And if we look at their plug-ins, they have an SSL.